 Polaroid SX-70

-For instant photography, I use a Polaroid SX-70.
+For instant photography, I use a Polaroid SX-70 Land Camera.

-The Polaroid SX-70 is an original.
-One of a kind.
+This camera is an original.
+Sui generis.
+Edwin Land’s masterpiece.
 Made in Norwood, Massachusetts from 1972 to 1977 (McKeown, 1996), it was an engineering breakthrough and an instant (so to speak) industrial design landmark.

 Polaroid SX-70 Land Camera.
 Original version.
 (Photo made with a Nikon F, 50mm f/3/5 Micro-Nikkor-P.C, and Portra 400.)